shard-lab/protocol-camp/basics/ethereum/vrf/README.md

 1. **join()**
    - Players call this function to participate
-   - Calculates VRF request price
+   - Calculates VRF request price using `calculateRequestPriceNative`
-   - Sends request to Chainlink VRF
+   - Sends request to Chainlink VRF using `requestRandomWordsInNative`
    - Tracks player's active request

 2. **fulfillRandomWords()**